-Jeff24, get help: I see that you posted many questions all related to your "seizure" which you may have had 14 yrs ago.
-Despite multiple answers from different docs, you are not satisfied and seem to obsess about this issue quite a bit.
-U have constant fear of this, which has not occured in 14 yrs, I think you have obscessive-compulsive-disorder.
+Jeff24, U need help: I see that you posted many questions all related to your "seizure" which you may have had 14 yrs ago.
+Despite multiple answers from different docs, you are not satisfied and seem to obsess about this issue quite abit.
+Topamax (topiramate) is actually used to treat both seizure and migraine.
+Jeff24, call your doc and make an appointment for follow-up.
+I think you have obscessive-compulsive-disorder.
 Good luck. ...Read more

 Yes, but: Ultracet contains tylenol (acetaminophen) and tramadol.
 The latter has prompted seizures in some susceptible patients, but this appears often dose dependent.
 If you are perfectly controlled on keppra, you may not be at high risk, but likely safer to try an opioid for pain relief, and drugs such as vicodin, butrans, Nucynta would be less risky. ...Read more